KaVontae Turpin: Professional career

-Frisco Fighters (IFL)
+Frisco Fighters

-In 2019, he was ruled ineligible to participate in TCU's Pro Day, forcing him to hold his own workout, where he put up a 40-yard dash time of 4.31 seconds.
-After not being selected in the 2019 NFL Draft and not getting an opportunity in two years because of his off-the-field issues, Turpin signed with the Frisco Fighters of the IFL in 2020.
-However he never played a game with the team, as the season was canceled due to the COVID-19 pandemic.
+In 2019, Turpin was ruled ineligible to participate in TCU's Pro Day, forcing him to hold his own workout, where he put up a 40-yard dash time of 4.31 seconds.
+After going unselected in the 2019 NFL draft and not getting an opportunity to play because of off-the-field issues, he signed with the Frisco Fighters of the Indoor Football League in 2020.
+However, he never played a game with the team as the season was canceled due to the COVID-19 pandemic.

 FCF Glacier Boyz

 Turpin joined the FCF Glacier Boyz for the 2021 inaugural season.
-He posted 13 receptions for 223 yards and 4 receiving touchdowns over the 6 game season.
+He posted 13 receptions for 223 yards and 4 receiving touchdowns over the 6-game season.

-TSL Sea Lions
+The Spring League

-In 2021, he signed with the Sea Lions of The Spring League.
-He appeared in 6 games and was tied for second on the league with 3 receiving touchdowns.
+In 2021, he signed with the Sea Lions of The Spring League (TSL).
+He appeared in 6 games and was tied for second in the league with 3 receiving touchdowns.

-Panthers Wrocław (ELF)
+Panthers Wrocław

-In August 2021 season, the Panthers Wrocław of the European League of Football based in Poland, signed him mid-season as replacement for injured running back Mark Herndon.
+In August 2021 season, the Panthers Wrocław of the European League of Football (ELF) based in Poland, signed him mid-season as a replacement for injured running back Mark Herndon.
 There he won 3 out of 4 regular season games with an important win over the Hamburg Sea Devils, where he registered 293 yards of total offense and two touchdowns.
 He finished the regular season with 702 all-purpose yards and six touchdowns.
 In the semi-final on the road, Turpin and the Panthers lost 27 to 30 in a close game against the Sea Devils.
 On November 2, the franchise re-signed him for the 2022 season, but he instead opted to be eligible for the draft of the newly founded USFL.

-New Jersey Generals (USFL)
+New Jersey Generals

-Turpin was selected by the New Jersey Generals in the 13th round (103rd overall) of the 2022 USFL Draft.
-He appeared in 10 games, making 44 receptions for 540 yards (led the league), 4 receiving touchdowns (second in the league), 23 carries for 129 yards, one rushing touchdown, 921 all-purpose yards, 12 punt returns for 184 yards and one touchdown.
-He was named the league MVP of the inaugural USFL season.
+Turpin was selected by the New Jersey Generals in the 13th round (103rd overall) of the 2022 USFL draft.
+He appeared in 10 games (seven starts), making 44 receptions (2nd) for 540 yards (1st), four receiving touchdowns (2nd), 23 carries for 129 yards, one rushing touchdown, 921 all-purpose yards (4th), 12 punt returns (3rd) for 184 yards (1st), and a touchdown (1st).
+He was named the league's Most Valuable Player of the inaugural USFL season.